A7ryan/smart_attendence_system/smart_attendence_system/readme.md

 # Note:

-i.
-The database name is charusat_students ii.
-The table name will be the present day date.
-E.g. 2024_07_23 -> This is table name which has stu_name (varchar) and present_date (date) attributes. iii.
-You can create a dashboard to view student by date in either PHP or Next.JS and it will show accurate data. iv.
-In case if you find model accuracy low, kindly use proper webcam or change the dataset.py file to train model's accurary.
+1. The database name is charusat_students
+2. The table name will be the present day date.
+E.g. 2024_07_23 -> This is table name which has stu_name (varchar) and present_date (date) attributes.
+3. You can create a dashboard to view student by date in either PHP or Next.JS and it will show accurate data.
+4. In case if you find model accuracy low, kindly use proper webcam or change the dataset.py file to train model's accurary.

+5. The demo.csv file is of no use, I had just used it as test purpose!!